stathissideris/dali/README.md

 * Better validation of the syntax using the Prismatic schema library.
 * Porting basic functionality to ClojureScript.
 * More stock shapes.
+* More layout functionality
     * Easier ways to connect boxes by anchor.
+    * Placing an element in the center of another element.

 ## License